Here are a few of my favorite ruins and abandoned places in Pennsylvania you can legally visit.

 Oil Creek State Park

 Oil Creek State Park is known as the “Valley that Changed the World” and was the site of the world’s first commercial oil well.
 In the late 1800s, the area around Oil Creek was home to tens of thousands of prospectors hoping to strike it rich.
-While the industry is (mostly) long gone and natural beauty has once again returned to the park, there are still points of interest for those those that love abandoned spots.
+While the industry is (mostly) long gone and natural beauty has once again returned to the park, there are still points of interest for those that love abandoned spots.

 Near the park office once stood the community of Petroleum Centre, though all that remains are a set of steps that once led to the bank.
 Other points of interest are scattered throughout the park, and it’s nearly impossible to hike a trail without seeing old, rusting oil equipment sitting in the forest.